It’s time to make some hard decisions about what is going with you when you move to Australia.

 So why did I sell it if I loved it?

-Well, it was about 7 feet long and would have been impossible to move into our very small apartment.
+Well, it was about 7 feet long and would have been impossible to move into our very small, first apartment in Sydney.

 That is one of the things to think about if you’re moving from a house, especially a large American style house.
 With rents being so expensive in Sydney, chances are you will end up in a much smaller house or apartment then what you lived in back in the States.
 Downsizing your household before you go is the best option in the long run.